Zeppelin: 1915

-The first raid on England took place on the night of 19–20 January 1915.
+The first raid on Britain took place on the night of 19–20 January 1915.
 Two Zeppelins, L 3 and L 4, intended to attack targets near the River Humber but, diverted by strong winds, eventually dropped their bombs on Great Yarmouth, Sheringham, King's Lynn and the surrounding villages, killing four and injuring 16.
 Material damage was estimated at £7,740.

 The Kaiser authorised the bombing of the London docks on 12 February 1915, but no raids on London took place until May.
 Two Navy raids failed due to bad weather on 14 and 15 April, and it was decided to delay further attempts until the more capable P class Zeppelins were in service.
 The Army received the first of these, LZ 38, and Erich Linnarz commanded it on a raid over Ipswich on 29–30 April and another, attacking Southend on 9–10 May.
 LZ 38 also attacked Dover and Ramsgate on 16–17 May, before returning to bomb Southend on 26–27 May.
 These four raids killed six people and injured six, causing property damage estimated at £16,898.
-Twice Royal Naval Air Service (RNAS) aircraft tried to intercept LZ 38 but on both occasions it was either able to outclimb the aircraft or was already at too great an altitude for the aircraft to intercept.
+Twice, Royal Naval Air Service (RNAS) aircraft tried to intercept LZ 38, but on both occasions, it was either able to outclimb the aircraft or was already at too great an altitude for the aircraft to intercept.

-On 31 May Linnarz commanded LZ 38 on the first raid against London.
-In total some 120 bombs were dropped on a line stretching from Stoke Newington south to Stepney and then north toward Leytonstone.
-Seven people were killed and 35 injured.
-41 fires were started, burning out seven buildings and the total damage was assessed at £18,596.
+On 31 May, Linnarz commanded LZ 38 on the first raid against London.
+In total, some 120 bombs were dropped on a line stretching from Stoke Newington south to Stepney and then north toward Leytonstone.
+Seven people were killed and 35 were injured.
+41 fires were started, burning out seven buildings, and the total damage was assessed at £18,596.
 Aware of the problems that the Germans were experiencing in navigation, this raid caused the government to issue a D notice prohibiting the press from reporting anything about raids that was not mentioned in official statements.
 Only one of the 15 defensive sorties managed to make visual contact with the enemy, and one of the pilots, Flt Lieut D. M. Barnes, was killed on attempting to land.